Learn all about the benefits of e-commerce and see examples of the best e-commerce sites out there.

 While the frameworks of all digital commerce platforms have many things in common, the key element that defines a leader is the ability to continuously offer new and ground-breaking features that will help clients consistently construct the process around the customer experience.

 First, there’s the move to cloud-based, headless-first digital commerce platforms.
-This has enabled the front-end online storefront or in-app customer interface to be decoupled from the back-end commerce core, opening up a world of flexibility for a business’ partner ecosystem.
+They have enabled the front-end online storefront or in-app customer interface to be decoupled from the back-end commerce core, opening up a world of flexibility for a business’ partner ecosystem.

 Make every moment matter